 The courtyard at Max's Brick Oven is a favorite space for dining al fresco.

 When you dine in Paducah or drop into a tap room for a tasty drink, you’ll discover that the town’s innovation and artistry extend to its restaurants, breweries, and other eateries.
-Throughout the city, you’ll not only find a diverse collection of barbecue joints, but also contemporary cafes, such as Highwater Fresh Bar, serving fresh, locally sourced food.
+Throughout the city, you’ll not only find a diverse collection of barbecue joints, but also contemporary cafes, such as Highwater Social Bar, serving handcrafted cocktails.
 From Historic Downtown to Midtown and beyond, you’ll encounter craft breweries, fine Italian cuisine, and inventive creations like the rolled ice cream at Craving the Curls.

-No small town can claim to be part of “the South” without a solid barbeque tradition.
-In Paducah there are several local barbecue joints, and each offers the classics plus unique innovations, like pulled pork on toast at Harned’s Drive-In and the hash brown casserole at Backwoods BBQ.
+No small town can claim to be part of “the South” without a solid barbecue tradition.
+In Paducah, there are several local barbecue joints, and each offers the classics with a special touch, like pulled pork on toast at Harned’s Drive-In and the hash brown casserole at Backwoods BBQ.
 When you’re in town, try the pit-style pork at Starnes Barbeque, which often tops the lists of “best BBQ in Kentucky.”
 In addition to its barbecue, Starnes is known for its vinegar-based sauce, which has a little kick thanks to a touch of black pepper, cayenne, and other spices.

 While barbecue is a big deal in Paducah, catfish is also popular, especially at the family-owned Strickland’s Seafood Restaurant, located about 30 miles from Kentucky and Barkley lakes.
 As you’re waiting for your catfish to arrive at the table, try the fried alligator appetizer.